Physical Spirituality

 I see some straws to clutch at:

 Understanding that architective processes work through historical succession means that we can weaken them by weakening the historical links in our lives.
 Socially speaking, this means we should stop celebrating and replaying our history.
-Of course we should acknowledge what has happened in the past but also acknowledge that past paradigms rarely apply to present problems.
-We could stop recreating the past in the present, by avoiding perpetuating practices for tradition's sake alone and avoid cementing traditional cultural identities.
-I don't mean that those identities should be disregarded but recognize they were appropriate to their time.
+Of course we should acknowledge what has happened in the past but we should stop recreating the past in the present - we should avoid perpetuating practices for tradition's sake alone and avoid cementing traditional cultural identities.
+I don't mean that those identities should be disregarded but recognize they were only appropriate in their time.
 We could stop misappropriating history.

 Consider too that reducing the power of our Planetary Deity means proportionately increasing the influence of the Cosmic Deity.
 The cosmic influence would remain in the background but comparatively speaking would not be quite as weak.
 There could be a spiritual benefit to weakening our Planetary Deity in addition to any benefit to ourselves.